1wheel/roadtolarissa/source/_posts/2017-10-01-hot-reload-hack.md

 This gets pretty tedious.

-[Live reload](http://livereload.com/) offers an improvement--instead of manually clicking the reload button, is has the computer do it for you.
-If you combine two tools, websockets and file watching, this isn't too difficult.
+[Live reload](http://livereload.com/) offers an improvement--instead of manually clicking the reload button after you've made a change, the computer does it for you!
+With the right libraries, this isn't too difficult.

-First, set up a server that updates
+First, set up a server that watches for file changes and broadcast over a websocket when changes happen:

 ```js
 var wss = new SocketServer({server})